-- Question raised: Our society led to a world war and 18 million deaths so what can we replace it with? - Tate website: Dada artists felt the war called into question every aspect of a society capable of starting and then prolonging it - including its art.
-Their aim was to destroy traditional values in art and to create a new art to replace the old.
-As the artist Hans Arp later wrote: - Revolted by the butchery of the 1914 World War, we in Zurich devoted ourselves to the arts.
-While the guns rumbled in the distance, we sang, painted, made collages and wrote poems with all our might. - Rejecting all art.
-Down with everything.
-Cabaret Voltaire, Zurich 1916.
-Dada and the rejection of meaning
+- The First World War had a profound impact on artists.
+Many raised the question: - (CLICK) "Is a society that engaged in a war in which 16 Million died fundamentally wrong?" - A group of artists who called themselves Dada thought the answer was a definite 'Yes'.
+They felt the war called into question every aspect of a society capable of starting and then prolonging such a war.
+Their aim was to destroy traditional values using a new art that would replace the old. - As the artist Hans Arp later wrote: - Revolted by the butchery of the 1914 World War, we in Zurich devoted ourselves to the arts.
+While the guns rumbled in the distance, we sang, painted, made collages and wrote poems with all our might. - Dada began in Switzerland at the Cabaret Voltaire and spread to Berlin, New York and Paris.
+They rejected logic and reason and instead expressed nonsense and irrationality. - They believed that the war resulted from the apathy of the middle class and its failure to question its fundamental beliefs that had led to such carnage.